ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 # Microsoft SQL Server Trace Flags
-Complete list of Microsoft SQL Server trace flags (300 trace flags).
+Complete list of Microsoft SQL Server trace flags (303 trace flags)

+**REMEMBER: Be extremely careful with trace flags, test in your test environment first.
+And consult professionals first if you are the slightest uncertain about the effects of your changes.**

 Headers:
  - [What are Microsoft SQL Server Trace Flags?](#what-are-microsoft-sql-server-trace-flags)